ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 ### Optimal transport between discrete distributions

 In general, identifying optimal transport plans between continuous distributions is challenging, and is only analytically tractable in a few special cases.{%include footnote.html n=4 %}
-However, we can often compute reasonable estimates of the optimal transport cost.
+However, we can often compute reasonable estimates of the optimal transport cost by discretizing the problem.
-Since this is only meant to be a short introduction, we'll focus on the simplest strategy, which begins by discretizing continous distributions.
-For our 2D example above, we could create a 2D grid as follows:
+For our 2D example above, we could use a 2D grid for this discretization:

 {% include image.html url="/itsneuronalblog/code/ot/grid_holes.png" width="550px"%}